LPG Gas Cabinet Heater Banned in Australia

 The problem stems from the fact that some uninformed or unscrupulous vendors are importing and selling them on popular auction web sites.

-When were Cabinet Heaters Banned in Australia?
+When were Gas Cabinet Heaters Banned in Australia?

 Burning curtainsThe ban was enacted based on concerns relating to safety issues.